 Your Name, PCT

-Housing and Site LocationEducation Volunteers live in provincial capitals, district capitals, or in rural areas where the secondary schools and teacher-training institutes are located.
+During the thirteen weeks of Pre-service training, all trainees live with a host family.
+After Swearing-In, most Volunteers live in urban or semi-urban environments, while a few may live in more rural settings.
 These areas generally have populations that average 10,000-20,000 people.
-The provincial capitals all have electricity.
-In the district capitals, most buildings have electricity.
-Your house will be located within a reasonable distance to a general market/store where you can buy basics such as bread, batteries, rice, soap, spaghetti, beans, and pots and pans.
-Your host institution will provide your housing.
+Living conditions vary by site, and Volunteers should prepare to be flexible.
+The provincial and district capitals all have electricity, with varying levels of coverage (the current is 220 V).
+Your private house will be located within a reasonable distance to a general market and stores where you can buy the basic necessities, such as bread, batteries, rice, soap, spaghetti, beans, and pots and pans.
 Volunteers may live in a cement house with a tin roof or a reed house with cement walls and floors and tin roof.
 The toilet, bath, and cooking facilities may be indoors or outdoors.
-Many Volunteers have electricity and a few have running water.
-The electric current is 220 volts, 50 cycles.
-Note that American concepts of privacy and personal space are not necessarily shared by or are realistic for Mozambicans, and adapting to a more communal lifestyle may require considerable flexibility on your part.
-Also note that sharing a house with another Volunteer requires extra flexibility and open communication, as you both will have your own stressors to contend with.
+Only a few Volunteers have running water.
+Note that American concepts of privacy and personal space are not necessarily shared by Mozambicans, and adapting to a more communal lifestyle and lack of privacy will require considerable flexibility on your part.

 Living Allowance and Money Management